muhammadsalim55/CCNA-LAB/README.md

-CNA Labs – My Learning Journey
+CNNA Labs – My Learning Journey

 Hello,
 This repository is a part of my *CCNA learning journey*.
-Every day, I study a new topic, take notes, build labs in Cisco Packet Tracer,
+ I study a new topic, take notes, build labs in Cisco Packet Tracer,
 and upload them here to keep track of my progress and to help others learn as well.

 ---